kiranparajuli589/react-rtc/README.md

 ## Known limitations

-- Recordings stay on your device until you download or clear them (no cloud upload).
+- Demo only—no cloud upload.
+Download, clear, or pass the blob to your own API.
-- Screen resolution follows the picker, not the quality setting.
+- Screen resolution follows the system share picker, not the camera quality setting.
+- Screen + camera restart requires picking the screen again before the countdown begins.
 - Desktop notifications require browser permission and may use the service worker when available.

 ## Architecture